ELEMENTS & COMPOUNDS

 Whether elements are pure substances or mixtures?

-They may be either pure substances or mixtures!
+They may be either pure substances or mixtures of isotopes (with same atomic number)!

 However, an old definition of an element is - it is a pure substance that cannot not be separated into simpler substances either by physical or by chemical means.
 But an element may consists of two or more isotopes which can be separated by techniques like mass spectrometry, diffusion etc.